 - Your Breath Movements Together As A Cycle.

 - Step 3 – The Awakening!

 - Initiate Shaktipat Transfer.

 - Practice And Develop A Rhythmic Cycle Of Energetic Breath.

-Learn how this primal energy can be of positive benefit to our health and well being and enable intuition, spiritual insight and bring forward a state of harmonious peace and bliss.
+Learn how this source of primal energy can be of positive benefit to our health and well being.
+With awakening we enable the development of intuition, spiritual insight while also bringing forward a state of harmonious peace and bliss.

 The name is derived from ancient Sanskrit and when translated means “the coiled one“.

 Often depicted as coiled energy, she is found in both ancient and modern art, as well as holding a prominent place within the practices of yoga and tantra.